Back to Top

 "Fools and thieves are well disguised in the temple and marketplace."

-I refer to people who have run afoul of these laws as having committed a "victimless crime", or a crime in which no one other than the individual (and sometimes not even them) was harmed, threatened, or even inconvenienced (i.e., there was no "victim" of the crime).
-For instance:
+Libertarians believe that vice and morality laws are crafted pieces of legislation specifically designed to accomplish one singular result: turn ordinary citizens into criminals.
+We refer to people who have run afoul of these laws as having committed a "victimless crime", or a crime in which no one other than the individual (and sometimes not even them) was harmed, threatened, or even inconvenienced (i.e., there was no "victim" of the crime).

 As Texans, I believe that we should be setting an example for the rest of the country to follow.
 As long as they don't harm anyone else, we should allow anyone and everyone the ability to pursue life, liberty and happiness as they see fit without interference from the government.
 We should state unequivocally that such authoritarianism has no place in Texas.